Dr Luca Follis SFHEASenior Lecturer

 Ongoing projects include: technology in prisons, digital exclusion and societal acceleration; the financialization of parole and probation structures in the US and UK; and the eclipse of hacktivism and the rise of state hacking.

-I contribute lectures to CRIM 102 (Intro to Criminology and Criminal Justice) and CRIM 219 (Cybercrime and Cybercriminality).
-I convene and contribute lectures to CRIM 205 (Criminological Thought).
+I contribute lectures to CRIM 102 (Intro to Criminology and Criminal Justice), CRIM 205 (Criminological Thought), CRIM 219 (Cybercrime and Cybercriminality), and CRIM 404 (Crime and Criminal Justice in the 21st Century).
+I also convene and contribute to CRIM 406 (Criminologies of Violence).

 I also teach: